nullin/testrail-integration/README.md

 * Automation IDs need to be added as first parameter of the data-driven tests
 * Automation IDs need to be unique within a TestRail test suite
 * All test suite names should be unique
+* For the foreseeable future, a TestRail test plan needs to be pre-created and associated with the required suites

 Workflow
 --------